Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Related Work

 \section{Related Work}

-\textbf{Known and Unknown of LLMs.} Investigations into the known and unknown boundaries of large language models (LLMs) have gained attention in recent literature \citep{kadavath2022language, amayuelas2023knowledge, yin-etal-2023-large}.
-Despite the parameters of LLMs contain a wealth of knowledge to excel in various tasks, they are still limited due to the continuously increasing information.
+\paragraph{Known and Unknown of LLMs.} Investigations into the known and unknown boundaries of large language models (LLMs) have gained attention in recent literature \citep{kadavath2022language, amayuelas2023knowledge, yin-etal-2023-large}.
+Despite the parameters of LLMs containing a wealth of knowledge to excel in various tasks, they are still limited due to the continuously increasing information.
 Specifically, LLMs have showcased satisfactory performance to evaluate the validity of their own claims and predict which questions they will be able to answer correctly by predicting ``P(IK)'', the probability that ``I know'' the answer to a question \citep{kadavath2022language}.
 Furthermore, \citet{yin-etal-2023-large} evaluate LLMs' self-knowledge by assessing their ability to identify unanswerable or unknowable questions.
-Similarly, \citet{amayuelas2023knowledge} further assess the LLMs' ability to differentiate between known and unknown questions and classify them accordingly by collecting Known-Unknown Questions (KUQ).
-Their results show that the LLMs still have room for improvement in classifying known-vs-unknown questions, even with the incorporating of retrieval augmentation \citep{ren2023investigating}.
-Distinguished from previous works, our work target compositional unknown questions, consisting of both unknown and known sub-questions.
+Similarly, \citet{amayuelas2023knowledge} further assesses the LLMs' ability to differentiate between known and unknown questions and classify them accordingly by collecting Known-Unknown Questions (KUQ).
+Their results show that the LLMs still have room for improvement in classifying known-vs-unknown questions, even with the incorporation of retrieval augmentation \citep{ren2023investigating}.
+More recently, \citet{xue2024ualign} utilize both semantic entropy and confidence signal to guide the behaviors of LLMs for known and unknown questions.
+Distinguished from previous works, our paper targets \textit{compositional questions}, considering various types of questions in practice.